 The blood pressure cuff on your arm will be inflated every few minutes.
 This will squeeze your arm and feel tight.
 Tell your health professional if this is painful.

-While exercising, you may have leg cramps or soreness; feel tired, short of breath, or lightheaded; have a dry mouth; and sweat.
+While you exercise, you may have leg cramps or soreness; feel tired, short of breath, or lightheaded; have a dry mouth; and sweat.
 You might even have some mild chest pain or pressure.
 Tell the health professional or doctor if you have these symptoms.

 - Irregular heartbeats during the test.